– 20-Minute Guided Experience Helps Users Gain Control & Awareness of Food Consumption–

 About Lumme Health, Inc.

-Lumme Health, Inc. is a venture-backed digital behavioral health company that leverages an ordinary smartwatch combined with machine learning and behavioral psychology to help people achieve their health goals.
+Lumme Health, Inc. is a venture-backed digital health company that leverages an ordinary smartwatch combined with machine learning and behavioral psychology to help people achieve their health goals.
 The company’s smartwatch apps offer an effortless way to make sense of routine consumption behaviors, particularly those directly impacting personal health such as smoking and eating.
 Users of Lumme’s smartwatch apps enjoy an always-on AI health assistant that passively learns their behavior patterns from hand motions, predicts their risks of deviating from their health goals and gently intervenes at just the right times with science-backed suggestions to keep them on track.

 Arun Mathur, CEO